mtosatti33/nfl_drafts_1970-2020_2/README.md

 -Installing the program/source: C:\ Disk

--Requires Zeos Component
+-Database is in sqlite

--Opening the project you inform the database path (on the same folder on the project) on component TZConnection named "conn"
+-Opening the project you should inform the database path ('../db/drafts.db') on component TZConnection named "conn" on datamodule 'dm'.

 -Compile the source and Enjoy